Article I: Name and object

 - The Governing Board shall exercise general supervision over the affairs of the society, subject to the provisions of Articles IX and X.

 - The Governing Board shall consist of fifteen members elected for staggered terms of six years each, including the chair-elect, the chair, and the past chair, together with, ex-officio, the other Officers of the Society (as defined in Article IV).
 Elected members of the Governing Board may not succeed themselves.
 Upon request, the Officers (other than the Chair) shall serve one additional year on the Board to provide continuity with new Officers.
 Upon request, the chair of the Rumelhart Prize Committee will serve as an ex-officio member of the Governing Board.
+The Governing Board will elect a non-voting graduate student representative to the Governing Board of the Cognitive Science Society, for a 2-year term.
+The graduate student representative may participate fully in assigned committees and is expected to attend the annual meeting and Governing Board meeting.

 - The term of the Chair shall be three years, where the first year is served as “chair-elect”, the second as chair, and the third as “past chair”.
 The chair may not serve two consecutive terms.
 The chair must be a member of the Governing Board at the time he or she becomes chair-elect.
 The term of the chairs as members of the Governing Board shall be extended if necessary to cover the whole of their period as chair-elect, chair, and past chair.